Conditional regression for single-index models: Conditional regression methods

-\end{enumerate} \begin{enumerate}[label=2)] \item Regress $f$ using a dyadic polynomial estimator $ \hf_{j|\hvc\el} $ at scale $ j \ge 0 $ on the samples $ (\langle \hvc\el, X_i\rangle , Y_i ) $, $ i = 1,\dots,n $ (more details in Section \ref{sec:hf}).
-Return $ \hFjhvl(x) = \hf_{j|\hvc\el} (\langle \hvc\el,x\rangle) $. \end{enumerate} While SVR shares step \ref{it:Clh} with SIR, it differs from SIR in step \ref{it:vlh}, where it takes conditional (co)variance statistics in place of conditional means, and in step \ref{it:vl}, where it averages smallest-variance directions rather than means.
+While SVR shares step \ref{it:Clh} with SIR, it differs from SIR in step \ref{it:vlh}, where it takes conditional (co)variance statistics in place of conditional means, and in step \ref{it:vl}, where it averages smallest-variance directions rather than means.
 We may regard SAVE and SVR as two different modifications of SIR to higher order statistics, which allows in general for better and more robust estimates (see Section \ref{s:numestv}).
 The fundamental difference between SVR and SAVE is that SVR computes local estimates of the index vector which then aggregates in a global estimate, while SAVE first aggregates local information and then computes a single global estimate.

+In our theoretical analysis we will assume $Y$ sub-Gaussian, and choose $S$ deterministically with radius multiple of a standard deviation proxy of $|Y|$, in order to ensure that $S$ contains most (but possibly not all) samples (see Section \ref{sec:index-bounds}).
+However, a practically good choice for $S$ is the smallest closed interval containing all the observed data, namely $ [ \min_i Y_i , \max_i Y_i ] $, in which case $S$ would be a random interval.
+If $Y$ is bounded in a known interval, one may also take $S$ as that interval, so that $S$ would be again deterministic.